drewm27/speakerrankings/index.md

 I've got a total count of 335 speakers ranked on this website.

-**Use ctl-f or the search in your browser's drop down menu to search pages**

 ### Top Recommended Speakers

 - [Top Recommended Portable Bluetooth Speakers](/top-recommended/)